 It’s worth finding out if you are eligible for DSA funding, as the support that it provides can be enormously beneficial.
 Not everyone who is finding it difficult to adjust to their course will be dyslexic, or have another specific learning difference, but in a UK study of over 100 institutions, 43% of the total dyslexic population were diagnosed as dyslexic only after admission to university.
 It is therefore worth thinking about being assessed for dyslexia if you score highly on an initial screening tool, like the Adult Dyslexia Organisation checklist or the Dyslexia+ Student Profiler, which also screens for traits of other related learning difficulties, such as dyspraxia/DCD, ADHD and autism spectrum disorder (ASD).

 If it turns out that you do have a dyslexic profile, or another SpLD, we can help you to secure DSA funding and provide you with the support you need.
 If you are a student with a physical disability, long-term health condition or mental health condition, and are struggling with your studies, you should consider the huge benefits of DSA-funded support – contact us for further advice on this.

 I think I might be dyslexic – can you help?

 Yes.
 We can advise you on arranging an assessment and offer practical strategies for working at university level in the meantime.
-The British Dyslexia Association has a useful dyslexia checklist which can indicate if you have signs of dyslexia and help you decide if you want to take things further.
+The Adult Dyslexia Organisation has a useful dyslexia checklist which can indicate if you have signs of dyslexia and help you decide if you want to take things further.
+You may also want to take a look at the Dyslexia+ Student Profiler.
 Do get in touch and tell us more about your situation – we’re happy to help!

 I’m in my third year of my degree – is it too late to get support?